Happiness alights upon us when we stop chasing it – isn’t that what people say about joy and butterflies?

 On Sunday, I headed out to see a live jazz and blues band and to dance with some dear longtime friends, who are favorite dance partners of mine.
 For those who don’t know this already, I was a professional swing dance performer and instructor with my ex-husband from 1999 to 2004.

 It’s always a joy to get back out there on the dance floor and to joyfully interpret the music with a partner.
-Swing and blues dancing are groovy, sexy and playful dance styles, and there’s so much room for connection, interpretation and improvisation.
+Swing and blues dancing is groovy, sexy and playful dance styles, and there’s so much room for connection, interpretation, and improvisation.

 I reconnected with old friends I’ve known on the dance scene since around the year 2000 (and by the way, I can’t believe I’ve been dancing lindy hop for more than 16 years now!).
 I hope I will always dance, at all ages.

 Sometimes when I am focused on achieving new goals, I feel like I have to push, push, push and work constantly.
-Paradoxically however the opposite is usually true: by taking a break, and focusing on pure joy and the happy experience of simply living, I return to my work refreshed, renewed, and feeling more creative and inspired.
+Paradoxically, however, the opposite is usually true: by taking a break, and focusing on pure joy and the happy experience of simply living, I return to my dream work refreshed, renewed, and feeling more creative and inspired.

 The Moral Of The Story?

-Summertime is almost over, and there is still time to enjoy the beautiful weather, and to have more adventures with family and friends!
+Make time to enjoy yourself and to have more adventures with family and friends!
 Don’t miss a minute of all this goodness.

-Choose to give yourself a break!
+Choose to give yourself a break from pushing so hard to achieve those dreams!
 Find happiness in loving this life, right now, and in enjoying all the beautiful moments.
+Sometimes dream breakthroughs happen when we allow ourselves time to take a much-needed break.